Founded by former Capcom staff, developer Inti Creates has spent the last two decades establishing a reputation within the action-platformer genre.

 It was also hard to truly care about any dialogue an NPC had to offer since a majority of them are written to be extremely shallow and limited to ‘hot or cold’ personalities.
 Additionally, your character is mostly silent, speaking only when it’s required to advance the main plot.
 Including extra lines of dialogue that reveal more about an NPC’s backstory or giving the player character a distinct personality would go a long way to making me feel more invested in the game’s world.

 Combat in DMFD feels reminiscent of Inti Creates’ previous games and demands you learn enemy attack patterns and proper timing.
 Should you choose to do so, you’ll also have to gain mastery over each character’s kit, since they all have drastically different playstyles and uses in battle.

 You have the Empress, who is probably the most balanced character with both close-range and long-range coverage.
-I spent a majority of the game playing as this character because of the versatility of her ‘Dragon Arm’, which can shoot out fiery projectiles and also transform into a large blade that knocks enemies backwards.
-In her other arm she wields a sword which is useful for quick attacks.
+I spent a majority of the game playing as this character because of the versatility of her ‘Dragon Arm,’ which can shoot out fiery projectiles and also transform into a large blade that knocks enemies backward.
+In her other arm, she wields a sword, which is useful for quick attacks.

 Next is the Warrior, a more tanky character that relies on defense and slower, more powerful attacks.
 He has access to a ‘Dragon Guard’ barrier that temporarily blocks incoming fire and recovers health as well as a ‘Berserk’ ability that increases his damage.
 This was one of my least favorite characters as I found his melee animation lasted far too long and his overall playstyle didn’t fit in with the game’s fast-paced combat.